NNL West Model Expo Tip Sheet

 5:00 PM - Show hall must be vacated

-You must be signed-in and set up by 8:45 AM.
+You must be signed-in by 8:45 AM.
 If you haven't, you lose all rights to your table(s).

-Only a limited number of cars can be parked at the exhibit hall entrance, due to congestion, fire lanes, etc. A show traffic manager will coordinate vehicle unloading at the back doors — especially important if it’s raining.
-You’ll be given a number to queue for a spot to unload, please work with and follow the directions of that traffic manager.
+Only a limited number of cars can be parked at the exhibit hall loading dock, due to congestion, fire lanes, etc. A show traffic manager will coordinate vehicle unloading at the back doors — especially important if it’s raining.
+You’ll be directed to a spot for unload, please do not leave your vehicle there any longer than necessary.
+Please work with and follow the directions of that traffic manager.
+Those carrying stuff in may stack items next to the roll up door.

 The Rush

 When the doors open, there's a rush into the hall.
-It will be pretty fast-paced and crowded - we had nearly 600 attendees at last years model expo.
-After lunch, the early-morning crowd thins (some of these people got up as early or earlier than you do to get to the show!) but we have seen people arriving as late as 3PM.
+It will be pretty fast-paced and crowded - we usually have 500 to 600 attendees.
+After lunch, the early-morning crowd thins (some of these people got up as early or earlier than you do to get to the show) but we have seen people arriving as late as 3PM.

 Show's End